Icy (Itzy song): Composition

+Critical reception

-Critical receptionPop Crush included "Icy" in their best songs of 2019 list, writing that "it's a song that should sound overwhelming in theory, but instead is balanced perfectly with strong vocals, creating an effervescent dance track that empowers listeners to be confident and believe in themselves."
+Pop Crush included "Icy" in their best songs of 2019 list, writing that "it's a song that should sound overwhelming in theory, but instead is balanced perfectly with strong vocals, creating an effervescent dance track that empowers listeners to be confident and believe in themselves."

 Music video

 The music video for the title track was released at midnight of the same day and accumulated 18.1 million views within 24 hours.
 The music video was ranked at No. 7 on 2019 YouTube's Most Popular Music Video in South Korea, the group's second song to enter the list, with "Dalla Dalla" ranked in second place.
-As of August 2021, it has over 224 million views and 3,3 million likes on YouTube.
+As of November 2023, it has over 263 million views and 3.7 million likes on YouTube.
 The music video for "Icy" was filmed in Los Angeles.

 Accolades

 Commercial performance

 "Icy" debuted at No. 11 of the Gaon Digital Chart, later peaking at No. 10 the second week, giving the group their second top ten song.
-"Icy" also debuted at No. 2 of the Gaon Download Chart.
 It also peaked at number 1 and 7 on the Billboard K-pop Hot 100 and World Digital Song Sales charts, respectively.